Automation: Current limitations

 Many roles for humans in industrial processes presently lie beyond the scope of automation.
 Human-level pattern recognition, language comprehension, and language production ability are well beyond the capabilities of modern mechanical and computer systems (but see Watson computer).
 Tasks requiring subjective assessment or synthesis of complex sensory data, such as scents and sounds, as well as high-level tasks such as strategic planning, currently require human expertise.
 In many cases, the use of humans is more cost-effective than mechanical approaches even where the automation of industrial tasks is possible.
+Therefore, algorithmic management as the digital rationalization of human labor instead of its substitution has emerged as an alternative technological strategy.
 Overcoming these obstacles is a theorized path to post-scarcity economics.

 Societal impact and unemployment

 Increased automation often causes workers to feel anxious about losing their jobs as technology renders their skills or experience unnecessary.
 Early in the Industrial Revolution, when inventions like the steam engine were making some job categories expendable, workers forcefully resisted these changes.
 Luddites, for instance, were English textile workers who protested the introduction of weaving machines by destroying them.
-More recently, some residents of Chandler, Arizona, have slashed tires and pelted rocks at driver-less cars, in protest over the cars' perceived threat to human safety and job prospects.
+More recently, some residents of Chandler, Arizona, have slashed tires and pelted rocks at self-driving car, in protest over the cars' perceived threat to human safety and job prospects.

 The relative anxiety about automation reflected in opinion polls seems to correlate closely with the strength of organized labor in that region or nation.
 For example, while a study by the Pew Research Center indicated that 72% of Americans are worried about increasing automation in the workplace, 80% of Swedes see automation and artificial intelligence (AI) as a good thing, due to the country's still-powerful unions and a more robust national safety net.

-In the U.S., 47% of all current jobs have the potential to be fully automated by 2033, according to the research of experts Carl Benedikt Frey and Michael Osborne.
+According to one estimate, 47% of all current jobs in the US have the potential to be fully automated by 2033.
 Furthermore, wages and educational attainment appear to be strongly negatively correlated with an occupation's risk of being automated.
-Even highly skilled professional jobs like a lawyer, doctor, engineer, journalist are at risk of automation.

-Prospects are particularly bleak for occupations that do not presently require a university degree, such as truck driving.
-Even in high-tech corridors like Silicon Valley, concern is spreading about a future in which a sizable percentage of adults have little chance of sustaining gainful employment.
-"In The Second Machine Age, Erik Brynjolfsson and Andrew McAfee argue that "...there's never been a better time to be a worker with special skills or the right education, because these people can use technology to create and capture value.
+Erik Brynjolfsson and Andrew McAfee argue that "there's never been a better time to be a worker with special skills or the right education, because these people can use technology to create and capture value.
 However, there's never been a worse time to be a worker with only 'ordinary' skills and abilities to offer, because computers, robots, and other digital technologies are acquiring these skills and abilities at an extraordinary rate."
-As the example of Sweden suggests, however, the transition to a more automated future need not inspire panic, if there is sufficient political will to promote the retraining of workers whose positions are being rendered obsolete.
+Others however argue that highly skilled professional jobs like a lawyer, doctor, engineer, journalist are also at risk of automation.